microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/03 - Planning, Installation and Configuration.md

 Since the Kubernetes Cluster is often made up of Virtual Machines that host the Docker Images, they must be as large as possible.
 For the best possible performance, large physical machines that are tuned for optimal performance is a recommended physical architecture.
 The least viable production system is a Minimum of 3 Linux physical machines or virtual machines.
 The recommended configuration per machine is 8 CPUs, 32 GB of memory and 100GB of storage.
 This configuration would support only one or two users with a standard workload, and you would want to increase the system for each additional user or heavier workload.

-You can deploy Kubernetes in three general ways:
+You can deploy Kubernetes in a few ways:

  - In a Cloud Platform such as Azure Kubernetes Service (AKS)

  - In your own Kubernetes deployment using `KubeADM`

- - In your own Kubernetes deployment using `minikube` (*to be used only for training and testing*)

 Regardless of the Kubernetes target, the general steps for setting up the system are: